Harish-M-2003/Squig-Docusaurus/docs/getting-started/quick-start.md

    ```

 3. **Run Your Squig Program:**
-   Open a terminal and navigate to the directory containing your `hello.sq` file.
+   Open a terminal and navigate to the directory containing your `hello.squig` file.
 Run the following command:

    ```bash
    squig hello.squig